vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 held on Cai, kr.
 11. Vasanta pañcamı-on 5th tithi of M. śu.; tithivrata; worship of

-Viṣnu; VR 220.
+Viṣṇu; VR 220.
 Vacantotsara-(festival of spring).
 There is a poetic and

 detailed description of the advent of spring in Vā, 6.
 10-21; the Malavikāgnimitra and Ratnāyali were both brought on the stage in Vasantotsava as expressly stated in the prastāvanā to both; the third Act of the former drama shows that in this festival presents of red Asoka flowers were sent to one's dear ones and wives in high families used to be seated on a swing with their husbands.
 NS 229 puts